Chapter Ten: Property, Plant, & Equipment

 The history of tax laws is marked by many changes to the depreciation rates and methods.
-As a result, it is difficult to generalize.
-But, one depreciation technique is known as the Modified Accelerated Cost Recovery System (MACRS, pronounced “makers”).
+As a result, it is difficult to generalize; but, one depreciation technique is known as the Modified Accelerated Cost Recovery System (MACRS, pronounced “makers”).
 MACRS provides for a general depreciation system and an alternative system.
-Within those systems are generally provisions relating to the 200% declining balance, 150% declining balance, and straight-line techniques.
+Within those systems are general provisions relating to the 200% declining balance, 150% declining balance, and straight-line techniques.

-Further, tax systems will generally stipulate the useful life of an asset rather than leaving it to the imagination of the taxpayer.
+Further, tax systems will typically stipulate the useful life of an asset rather than leave it to the imagination of the taxpayer.
 Tax codes tend to be very complete in identifying assets and their lives.
-Tax codes tend to be “favorable” to taxpayers, and generally result in depreciation occurring at a faster rate than under generally accepted accounting principles.
+Tax codes tend to be “favorable” to taxpayers, and commonly result in depreciation occurring at a faster rate than under generally accepted accounting principles.